Joe-Costa/PowerShellUsageReport/README.md

 - PowerShell 5.1 or later
 - Network access to Qumulo cluster (port 8000)
-- Valid bearer token for authentication
+- Valid bearer token for authentication for a user with the `ANALYTICS_READ` RBAC privilege

 ## Usage